nicolasmendoza/fluidsense/README.md

 # FluidSense 💧

-FluidSense is a Python programming exercise designed to read, filter, and manipulate CSV files containing information about different sensors.
-It allows  to retrieve and add data related to sensor measurements, including timestamp, status, based on this Kaggle dataset: [Dataset (pump-sensor-data)](https://www.kaggle.com/datasets/nphantawee/pump-sensor-data).
+FluidSense is a Python project to read, filter, and manipulate sensor data from CSV files, based on this this Kaggle dataset: [Dataset (pump-sensor-data)](https://www.kaggle.com/datasets/nphantawee/pump-sensor-data).

 ### Features